Top Ten Travel Books as selected by Ayun Halliday

 The Collected Stories of Somerset Maugham

-Speaking from experience, these stories, spanning four fat volumes, are perfect for those whiling away long hours with dislocated knees in foreign countries!
-Dishy tattle from a world that long ago ceased to exist, they'll make you crave a drink, a steamer trunk full of evening clothes and a postprandial smoke (even if you went cold turkey in Calcutta ten years ago).
-Don't even get me started on the dozens of film adaptations, most of them riper than moldy cantaloupes.
+Speaking from experience, these stories, spanning four fat volumes, are perfect for those who spend long hours with dislocated knees in foreign countries!
+Dishy tattle from a world that long ago ceased to exist will make you crave a drink, a steamer trunk full of evening clothes, and a postprandial smoke (even if you went cold turkey in Calcutta ten years ago).
+Don't even get me started on the dozens of film adaptations; most of them riper than moldy cantaloupes.

 Swimming to Cambodia by Spalding Grey

-Outdoing Somerset Maugham, Spalding Grey inserted himself into every story he told and I couldn't get enough of the guy.
-His roman a clef, Impossible Vacation, may squeeze in more exotic destinations, but Swimming to Cambodia, a recounting of some time spent on location in Thailand as a bit player in The Killing Fields, remains dearest to my heart, in part for the moment in the ocean off Phuket, when he finally quits worrying about sharks and beach bandits to become "a round, smiling ear-to-ear pumpkin-head perceiver, bobbing up and down" on the waves.
-Read the book and then rent Jonathan Demme's film – or vice versa.
+Outdoing Somerset Maugham, Spalding Grey inserted himself into every story he told, and I couldn't get enough of the guy.
+His roman à clef, Impossible Vacation, may squeeze in more exotic destinations.
+Yet, Swimming to Cambodia, a recounting of some time spent on location in Thailand as a bit player in The Killing Fields, remains dearest to my heart, in part for the moment in the ocean off Phuket, when he finally quits worrying about sharks and beach bandits to become "a round, smiling ear-to-ear pumpkin-head perceiver, bobbing up and down" on the waves.
+Read the book and then rent Jonathan Demme's film — or vice versa.
 Make it an annual tradition.

 The Sheltering Sky by Paul Bowles